Skip to main content Skip to main navigation

 Scope and Contents

-This collection comprises over 200,000 black and white photographs, almost entirely from the Brooklyn Daily Eagle newspaper's photo morgue, primarily 8x10 prints with some negatives and smaller and larger prints as well.
+This collection comprises over 200,000 black and white photographs, almost entirely from the Brooklyn Daily Eagle newspaper's photo morgue, primarily 8x10 black and white prints with some negatives and smaller and larger prints as well.
 The photographs are foldered alphabetically by subject.

 While many items at the Center for Brooklyn History are unrestricted, we do not own reproduction rights to all materials.
 Be aware of the several kinds of rights that might apply: copyright, licensing and trademarks.
 The researcher assumes all responsibility for copyright questions.